 Lawrence Tulloch, one of Shetland’s most loved storytellers, wrote that “good stories did not have to be epic folk tales, it might be no more than someone telling of a trip to the shop.”
 But it was the way in which they could tell a story, spin-a-yarn and captivate the imagination of the audience, no matter how insignificant the event or topic might be.

 I’m no storyteller.
-I’m happy writing, but I’m not sure I can tell a story, weave magic and drama, mystery and suspense, the way a storyteller might.
-My stories lack the drama, the mystery and the suspense that a storyteller might evoke.
+I’m happy writing, but I’m not sure I can tell a story, weave it with magic and drama, mystery and suspense, the way a storyteller might.
 So, in this digital age, what and who are the new storytellers?
 Are they bloggers, social media users or writers, or are we on a path to losing this part of our heritage altogether?

 For anyone who would like to find out more about our storytellers, there are a few whose books and work I can recommend: